elusivecodes/FyreDateTime/README.md

 Set the default time zone.

-- `$timeZone` is the name of the time zone, which can be either "*UTC*", a supported value from the [IANA timeZone database](https://www.iana.org/time-zones), an offset string, or a *Closure* that returns the locale.
+- `$timeZone` is the time zone, which can be either "*UTC*", a supported value from the [IANA time zone database](https://www.iana.org/time-zones), or an offset string.

 ```php
 DateTime::setDefaultTimeZone($timeZone);